agoodshort/macOS-VirtualBox-BootFromUSB/README.md

 I wrote this script because I found it really annoying to everytime struggle get the right vmdk and change the owner of the /dev/disk#

+Make sure to edit the variables before launching the script.

 So far I have only tested it only on Mac.